Intel 8086: Segmentation

 According to Morse et al.,. the designers actually contemplated using an 8-bit shift (instead of 4-bit), in order to create a 16 MB physical address space.
 However, as this would have forced segments to begin on 256-byte boundaries, and 1 MB was considered very large for a microprocessor around 1976, the idea was dismissed.
 Also, there were not enough pins available on a low cost 40-pin package for the additional four address bus pins.

 In principle, the address space of the x86 series could have been extended in later processors by increasing the shift value, as long as applications obtained their segments from the operating system and did not make assumptions about the equivalence of different segment:offset pairs.
 In practice the use of "huge" pointers and similar mechanisms was widespread and the flat 32-bit addressing made possible with the 32-bit offset registers in the 80386 eventually extended the limited addressing range in a more general way.

 The instruction stream is fetched from memory as words and is addressed internally by the processor to the byte level as necessary.
 An instruction stream queuing mechanism allows up to 6 bytes of the instruction stream to be queued while waiting for decoding and execution.
 The queue acts as a first-in-first-out (FIFO) buffer, from which the Execution Unit (EU) extracts instruction bytes as required.
 Whenever there is space for at least two bytes in the queue, the BIU will attempt a word fetch memory cycle.
 If the queue is empty (following a branch instruction, for example), the first byte into the queue immediately becomes available to the EU.

 Porting older software

 Small programs could ignore the segmentation and just use plain 16-bit addressing.
-This allows 8-bit software to be quite easily ported to the 8086.
-The authors of most DOS implementations took advantage of this by providing an Application Programming Interface very similar to CP/M as well as including the simple .com executable file format, identical to CP/M. This was important when the 8086 and MS-DOS were new, because it allowed many existing CP/M (and other) applications to be quickly made available, greatly easing acceptance of the new platform.
+This allows 8-bit software to be easily ported to the 8086.
+MS-DOS took advantage of this by providing an Application Programming Interface very similar to CP/M as well as including the simple .com executable file format, identical to CP/M. This was important when the 8086 and MS-DOS were new, because it allowed many existing CP/M (and other) applications to be quickly made available, greatly easing acceptance of the new platform.